okozelsk/NET/Readme.md

 The main component [StateMachine](https://github.com/okozelsk/NET/blob/master/RCNet/Neural/Network/SM/StateMachine.cs) encapsulates independent NeuralPreprocessor and ReadoutLayer components into the single component and adds support for routing specific predictors and input fields to the specific readout units.
 Allows to bypass NeuralPreprocessor and to use input data directly as a predictors for the readout layer.

 #### Setup
-Each component that makes up StateMachine (including StateMachine itself) has its own related settings class providing configuration, which is required by the component's constructor.
+Each executive component that makes up StateMachine (including StateMachine itself) has its own related settings class providing configuration, which is required by the executive component's constructor.
 </br>
 Each settings class can be instantiated manually from scratch or from a xml element encapsulating all parameters.
 [RCNetTypes.xsd](https://github.com/okozelsk/NET/blob/master/RCNet/RCNetTypes.xsd) defines all xml elements used in settings classes constructors.
 </br>